 Summons to Witness: A document that requires the attendance of a witness or that documents be produced at a hearing.
 Delivery of a summons to a witness is the responsibility of the party who obtained the summons.
 Summons documents can be obtained from the Tribunal.
 See Rule 3.

-Withdrawal of Application: Where an Applicant decides he or she no longer wishes to proceed with their application.
+Withdrawal of Application: Where an Applicant decides they no longer wish to proceed with their application.
 See Rule 10.